 Mardi McBrien is a Director at the IFRS Foundation where she is currently playing an active role in setting up the International Sustainability Standards Board (ISSB).
 Prior to the IFRS Foundation, Mardi spent over a decade leading the global ESG standard setter, the Climate Disclosure Standards Board (CDSB) and the multi-award-winning team to develop high quality disclosure standards and thought leadership on environmental and social issues to drive greater consistency and comparability of information reported to capital markets.
 Mardi has enjoyed a vibrant career which involved her leading high profile flagship environmental campaigns for WWF, to working on the United Kingdom’s carbon market policy for their Department for Energy and Climate Change and public private partnership management.
 Originally qualifying as a forester and environmental scientist in Australia (Melbourne University) and agricultural economist (UK, SOAS), her volunteer activities include being the trustee of one of the oldest environmental NGOs in the world, the International Tree Foundation, a founding Board member of WOCAN – Women Organising for Change in Agriculture and Natural Resource Management / W+ Standard, a school governor and a member of the ICAEW Sustainability Advisory Committee.
 Mardi was awarded UK environmental campaigner of the year by the Sheila McKechnie Foundation in 2013 and in 2021 and was selected as one of the ESG Foundation’s ones to watch.

-Ms. McKenna chaired the International Organisation for Standardisation Technical Committee 68 (ISO/TC 68), Financial services, from 2006 to 2018 and continues work with the committee in the areas of regulatory use of international standards and on the refinement of reference data standards.
-Ms. McKenna is Immediate Past Chair of the Securities Market Practice Group (SMPG) and also has served on the Boards of the International Securities Association for Institutional Trade Communication (ISITC) and previously was a member of the XII Board in 2012.
+Ms. McKenna is a member of the inaugural Board of the Eurofiling Foundation, Immediate Past Chair of the Securities Market Practice Group (SMPG), has served on the Boards of the International Securities Association for Institutional Trade Communication (ISITC) and the Accredited Standards Committee X9 (ASC X9) and previously was a member of the XII Board in 2012.

-Maria Mora Dr. Maria Mora is the Head of Risk and Fraud Solutions at the Global Centre of Excellence (CoE) of Data Intelligence at Fujitsu.
+mora Maria Mora Dr. Maria Mora is the Head of Risk and Fraud Solutions at the Global Centre of Excellence (CoE) of Data Intelligence at Fujitsu.
 She is an international specialist on digital innovation within the regulatory industry with 16 years of experience leading and managing Digital Business Transformation projects within the financial and sustainability regulatory reporting areas.
 Maria was Chair and member of the Best Practices Board at XBRL International (2016-2021), and currently is a member of the European Financial Reporting Advisory Group (EFRAG), the Taskforce for the preparatory work for the elaboration of possible EU Non-Financial Reporting Standard (PTF-NFRS) and the IFRS Consultative Group (ITCG).
 Maria is Liaison representative at the ISO TC64(Financial Services) and TC322(Sustainable Finance), Chair of the Eurofiling Academic events since 2016 and member of the Spanish Accounting and Business Administration Association (AECA).

 Maria has led and participated in projects such as the CDP taxonomy (environmental data), AECA taxonomy (ESG data), FINREP, Spanish GAAP and COREP (Basel II).
 Previously, she worked at CDP, XBRL Spain and AtoS Consulting Spain for the dissemination of the XBRL standard within the Spanish regulatory and supervisory entities.
 She has been speaker at top international conferences such as the World Investment Forum (United Nations), the COP25, and The European Central Bank among others.
 Maria holds a Phd in engineering from Bristol University and a degree in Computer Engineering from University of Huelva in Spain.